How to Add Percentage to Price with Excel Formula (2 Ways)

 Get FREE Advanced Excel Exercises with Solutions!

-In this tutorial, I will show you how to add a percentage to a product’s price using an excel formula.
+In this tutorial, I will show you how to add a percentage to a product’s price using an Excel formula.
 Luckily, adding percentages to a price is very easy.
 Let’s assume a product’s price has increased by 20%.
-It means in every $100, the price has increased by $20.
-Often, we have to calculate the price increase for a product when its piece is raised by a certain percent.
+It means that for every $100, the price has increased by $20.
+Often, we have to calculate the price increase for a product when its price is raised by a certain percentage.
 Similarly, while offering a discount on a product, we have to calculate the decreased price.
 So, let’s go through the tutorial.

 Importance of Cell’s Number Formatting During Percentage Calculation